Pre-TDR track record

 The team was able to apply the strong Virgin Group brand and private sector disciplines to stimulate revenue growth and improve financial performance.
 Revenue decline reversed to 4% growth in the first year.
 The team introduced new timetables, a call centre, a ticket delivery system and implemented a rigorous training programme for the staff and upgraded the rolling stock.

-In 1998, DB Capital Partners sold its share of the joint venture to Stagecoach Group, which resulted in an internal rate of return of 132% and returned 3.7x of the invested capital.
+In 1998, BT Capital Partners sold its share of the joint venture to Stagecoach Group.

 Rapala is the global market leader in manufacturing and distributing fishing lures, and other fishing and hunting products.
 It was founded in Finland in the 1930s by Lauri Rapala.
 At the time of BT Capital Partners’ ownership, Rapala was distributing its products predominantly across Europe and North America.
 Today, Rapala sells over 20 million lures each year, in 140 different countries.

 The team strongly believed that Rapala's brands and size could be leveraged to take advantage of the consolidation among the retailers.
-As owners, the team supported Rapala to extend the product line beyond fishing tackles to reduce the seasonality and looked to rationalise the manufacturing cost base.
+The team supported Rapala in extending the product line beyond fishing tackles to reduce the seasonality and assisted in the rationalisation of the manufacturing footprint.
 Both of these improvements resulted in very strong EBITDA growth.

-In 1998, the team led a successful IPO of the business on the Helsinki Stock Exchange, resulting in an internal rate of return of 151% and returned 4.3x of the invested capital.
+In 1998, the team led a successful IPO of the business on the Helsinki Stock Exchange.